EvanThomasLuke/Awesome-AI-Security-Benchmarks/README.md

 # Awesome-AI-Security-Benchmarks
-List of AI Security benchmarks
+List of AI Security benchmarks (with some datasets, working on a seperate repo for datasets)